seznam/IMA.js-plugins/packages/plugin-analytic/README.md

 var vendors = {
 	common: [
-		'ima-plugin-analytic'
+		'@ima/plugin-analytic'
 	]
 };

 /*
 Now is the analytic plugin available as:

-import { events as AnalyticEvents, AbstractAnalytic } from 'ima-plugin-analytic';
+import { events as AnalyticEvents, AbstractAnalytic } from '@ima/plugin-analytic';
 */

 ```